-Lending institutions consistently point to Georgia Transmission's long-term, stable relationships with our member systems and low risk as primary reasons for awarding us low-cost financing.
-During 2022, Georgia Transmission successfully navigated a challenging market of record inflation and rising interest rates to secure necessary funding.
-We received \$114 million in funding from the Federal Financing Bank (FFB) for post-construction funding of transmission projects.
-Additionally, Georgia Transmission received approval for a \$155 million federal loan also to fund transmission project construction.
-Georgia Transmission also successfully transitioned our \$240 million commercial paper program to a new issuing/paying agent.
+Lending institutions consistently point to Georgia Transmission's long-term, stable relationships with our member systems and low risk as primary reasons for awarding low-cost financing.
+In 2023, Georgia Transmission continued to navigate uncertain economic conditions, rising interest rates and inflation, while responsibly delivering value to our members.
+To support our capital project work, the cooperative received \$155 million in funding from the Rural Utilities Services (RUS) for post-construction funding of transmission projects.
+Additionally, Georgia Transmission received approval for a \$550 million federal loan to support long-term financing of future capital construction projects and asset purchases.
+The cooperative also engaged in a \$150 million private placement transaction to support capital expenditures and project-related activities.
+During the 2023 rating agencies review process, S&P, Moody's and Fitch all affirmed their ratings for Georgia Transmission.